fishball23333/web322-byu39/README.md

 Note I've seperated validation processes into files in "validation" folder.
 in order to make my API router file "general.js" clean.

+NOTE: I changed the sender's email address from "...@myseneca.ca" to "@gmail.com", so that the sending process won't violate DMARC policy without seneca DNS authentication accessible.
+And the sender email "markyu132@gmail.com" is my personal account.
+The mails can be sent to normal gmail address, and usually can be found in the spam folder, based on my testing.